 Most service areas are fitted with either rising bollards, barriers or a number plate recording system, to prevent unauthorised traffic.
 In practice, most of those systems are either broken or not used.
 In some areas new security measures have been vandalised within weeks of being installed.

 While police enforcement is rare, it does happen.
 A common trick is to park the police car out of sight at the end of the road, and stop everybody caught using the lane.
-Whether or not a fine can be issued depends on the quality of the signage at that particular location, but the presence of 'no entry' signs would normally be enough: the signage is only really confusing for hotel guests.
+Whether or not a fine can be issued depends on the quality of the signage at that particular location, but the presence of 'no entry' signs would normally be enough: you can only really argue the situation is confusing if you're a hotel guest.

 Police enforcement varies by region, and is often prompted by complaints from residents or the highway authority.
 While most complaints about unauthorised traffic stem mostly from the residents who have to contend with it, most of the unauthorised traffic is also people living locally.

-In some areas, enforcement is virtually non-existent, and unauthorised vehicles can be seen using the rear access every five minutes.
-Many of them have been included on Google Street View and some unscrupulous estate agents have been known to use them to advertise a property having good motorway access.
+In some areas, enforcement is virtually non-existent, and unauthorised vehicles can be seen using the rear access every couple of minutes.
+Many of these routes have been included on Google Street View and some unscrupulous estate agents have been known to use them to advertise a nearby property having good motorway access.

 There are several reasons general traffic is not allowed to use the rear access.